SquareGPS/navixy-api/docs/backend-api/resources/tracking/zone/index.md

 #### errors

-* 202 (Too many points in a zone) – max allowed points count for a zone is 100 for a polygon or 1024 for sausage.
+* 202 - Too many points in a zone – max allowed points count for a zone is 100 for a polygon or 1024 for sausage.
-* 230 (Not supported for this entity type) – if "points" were specified, but zone cannot have any points associated with it (e.g. if zone is circle).
+* 230 - Not supported for this entity type – if "points" were specified, but zone cannot have any points associated with it (e.g. if zone is circle).
-* 268 (Over quota) –  if the user's quota for zones exceeded.
+* 268 - Over quota –  if the user's quota for zones exceeded.

 ### delete

 Deletes user's zone by `zone_id` or array of `zone_ids`.

-**required sub-user rights**: `zone_update`
+**required sub-user rights**: `zone_update`.

 #### parameters